Home Publications Curriculum Vitae Education

 Code: vimia219

-Link: Slides
+Link: Materials

 Description: Introduction the functionalities of an operating system and the basics of distributed systems.
 Principles demonstrated on the Unix and Windows operating systems.